Why Is My Chromebook So Slow | How To Fix in 5 Minutes

 Chromebook - an incredible computing device that can boot up in seconds, doesn’t take your whole day for doing updates, and they are really simple to use.
 So let take a look at on how to speed up your Chromebook.

-Here we will see four quick tips to optimize your Chromebook and keep it running smoothly.
+Here we will see four quick tips - how to reduce lag on chromebook and how to make a chromebook faster.
 Shall we begin,

 Extensions are essential little pieces of software that run in a chrome browser, which helps you to be more productive.
 A couple of extensions that I use are Grammarly, Bitly and pocket.
-These are great pieces of software, but if you are not careful and cautious, some might get outdated, and when they are not get supported by your Chromebook anymore, they will start to cause issues from slowing down your Chromebook to load speeds even to screen glitches.
+These are great pieces of software, but if you are not careful and cautious, some might get outdated, and when they are not get supported by your Chromebook anymore, they will start to cause issues like chromebook loading slow and lagging to load speeds even to screen glitches.

 You can view all the extensions you have installed by going to chrome settings and then clicking on extensions on the top left side.